hostilefork/draem/README.md

 ( apologies to [Weird Al Yankovic](http://www.youtube.com/watch?v=K4fezNM7-Kk ) )

 Putting it in a block is optional, but not necessary.
+The string itself is processed as a subset of Markdown, similar to what can appear in StackOverflow comments or chat:

+    {You can do *italics*, **bold**, [web links](http://example.com), code in `backticks`, and maybe more someday...}

 ### Dialogue